-- 4.7 The assessment of pollution related problems will require a high degree of coordination and close cooperation between the Secretariat of MAP12, the National Coordinators for MED POL, the National MED POL Collaborating Institutions, and the specialized Agencies of the United Nations system supporting or participating in MED POL13.
-The modalities of their cooperation are described in Annex II of the present document. - 4.8 Data and information relevant to the monitoring of trends in the levels and effects of contaminants, as well as to the inventories of pollution sources and loads (paragraphs 4.3(a) and 4.4), will be generated and provided to the Secretariat by the National MED POL Coordinators, as described in Annex II and by the National MED POL Collaborating Institutions. - 4.9 Target oriented research (paragraphs 4.3(b) and 4.5) will be based on research projects selected by the Secretariat in cooperation with the relative UN Specialized Agency participating in the Programme.
-For such projects, research contracts will be signed by the Secretariat or Agency and the National MED POL Collaborating Institutions, in consultation with the relevant National Coordinators for MED POL.
-The Collaborating Institutions may receive financial support from the Trust Fund to cover partial cost of the research carried out by them.
+- 5.7 The assessment of pollution-related problems will require a high degree of coordination and close cooperation between the Secretariat of MAP12, the National Coordinators for MED POL, the National MED POL Collaborating Institutions, the specialized agencies of the United Nations system supporting or participating in MED POL, as well as other specialized intergovernmental and international organizations13.
+The modalities of their cooperation are described in Section 4 of the present document. - Data and information relevant to the monitoring of trends in the levels and effects of contaminants, as well as to the inventories of pollution sources and loads (paragraphs 5.3(a) and (b) and 5.4), will be generated and provided to the Secretariat by the National MED POL Coordinators and by the National MED POL Collaborating Institutions as described in Section 4. - 5.9 Target-oriented research (paragraphs 5.3(c) and 5.5) will be based on research projects selected by the Secretariat in cooperation with the relative United Nations specialized agency participating in the Programme.
+For such projects, research contracts will be signed by the Secretariat or agency and the National MED POL Collaborating Institutions, in consultation with the relevant National Coordinators for MED POL.
+The Collaborating Institutions may receive financial support from the Trust Fund to cover part of the cost of the research carried out by them. - 5.10 Assistance to developing countries will be needed in the form of training of their national experts and technical assistance (equipment, consumables, Data Quality Assurance) to their national institutions, in order to enable them to participate effectively in the programme element14.

-12 In the context of this document, UNEP's Coordinating Unit for the Mediterranean Action Plan in Athens is identified as the Secretariat of MAP.
+In the context of this document, UNEP's Coordinating Unit for the Mediterranean Action Plan in Athens is identified as the Secretariat of MAP.